jmdejong/brokkenize/brokken_style_guide.md

 - `std::cin >> yourVariable` for input.
   - Note that this automatically casts values to the format of `yourVariable`, which is nice.
+  - also note that this strips any whitespace (spaces, tabs, newlines) from the front of `std::cin` before putting something into `yourVariable`.
 - `std::cout << yourVariable << "some other text"` for output.
   - Use syntax for a single char when only adding a single char:
     BAD: `std::cout << "\n";`